I won't lie, my Nerve Conduction Test WAS NOT PLEASANT, I have actually had this test performed 3 times.

 2. You, my friend, have severe Gluten Intolerance.

-This accounts for all your auto-immune issue, and Carpal Tunnel Symptoms.
+This accounts for the auto-immune issue, and quite possibly the Carpal Tunnel Symptoms

 This also makes it incredibly likely that your child is also Gluten Intolerant to some degree or other.